vub-hpc/cesm-config/README.md

 * [CESM-deps-2-intel-2019b.eb](easyconfigs/CESM-deps/CESM-deps-2-intel-2019b.eb):

-    * only option in the two Breniac clusters
+    * default option in the two Breniac clusters

-    * used in Hydra with `--compiler=intel`
+    * available in Hydra by setting `--compiler=intel`

 * [CESM-deps-2-foss-2021b.eb](easyconfigs/CESM-deps/CESM-deps-2-foss-2021b.eb):

-    * only option in Hortense
+    * default option in Hortense

-    * used in Hydra with `--compiler=gnu`
+    * available in Hydra by setting `--compiler=gnu`

 Our easyconfigs of CESM-deps are based on those available in [EasyBuild](https://github.com/easybuilders/easybuild-easyconfigs/tree/master/easybuild/easyconfigs/c/CESM-deps).
-However, the CESM-deps module in Hydra and Breniac also contains the configuration files and scripts from this repository, which are located in the installation directory (`$EBROOTCESMMINDEPS`).
+However, the CESM-deps module in the VSC clusters also contain the configuration files and scripts from this repository, which are located in the installation directory (`$EBROOTCESMMINDEPS`).
 Hence, our users have direct access to these files once `CESM-deps` is loaded.
 The usage instructions of our CESM-deps modules also provide a minimum set of instructions to create cases with this configuration files.

 ### CESM-tools